Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Robotics on tour! & CBS Workshops.md

 **Challenges that can be done with robots in a relatively short time period.
 Robotics workshops run during CBS.** - Learn to programme LEGO Mindstorms and learn about IF statements and LOOPs.

-Last initially checked on 2023-12-31 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2023-01-30 by Jamie Barrett (jb2369@cam.ac.uk)
+Last initially checked on 2023-12-31 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2024-01-11 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->